gaurav337/adaptive-ttc/road.md

 }
 ```

-### Part B — Semantic Embedding Features (new, required)
+### Part B — Semantic Embedding Features (required)

-This is what separates the current version from the earlier roadmap.
 Two `AssertionError` failures can look identical in tabular features but require completely different repair costs.
 Embeddings let the classifier read the actual content of the error.

 **What to learn first:**

-**3Blue1Brown — Neural Networks series (Chapters 1–3 only)**
+**3Blue1Brown — Neural Networks, Chapters 1–3 only**
 - https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi
-- Understand what an embedding vector is and why similar inputs produce similar vectors.
+- Just enough to understand what an embedding vector is and why similar inputs produce similar vectors.
-- Chapters 1–3 only.
 You do not need backprop for this project.

 **Hugging Face — Feature Extraction pipeline**
 - https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.FeatureExtractionPipeline